John Brown Media

 John Brown Media is one of the world's largest content marketing agencies.
+It was bought by Dentsu Aegis in May 2015.
 While originally formed as a magazine company, the company creates multichannel content for various brands, with services including social media, film and audio, mobile.

+History

-Based in Ladbroke Grove in London, the company was formed in 1987 by John Brown, who had previously run Virgin Books.
+Originally based in Ladbroke Grove in London, the company was formed in 1987 by John Brown, who had previously run Virgin Books.
 The business was launched with two magazines: the adult comic magazine Viz, for which John Brown had secured the rights, and HotAir, Virgin Atlantic's inflight title.